-Once all places have been filled, the School will maintain a waiting list for each year group.
+Once all places have been filled, the School will maintain two waiting lists for each year group.

-The names of all children who are unsuccessful in achieving a place in Reception year will be automatically added to the waiting list for the first term of the academic year until 31st December.
+The names of all children who are unsuccessful in achieving a place in Reception year will be automatically added to the waiting list in the appropriate category (faith or non-faith) for the first term of the academic year until 31st December.
 After that date, the children's names will be removed unless parents reapply to remain on the waiting list for the rest of the academic year.